Q&A: Soap&Skin Breathes New Life into Iconic Songs in ‘TORSO’

 LUNA: Are there particular moods or themes you find yourself gravitating towards when writing and performing?
 How do you channel these into your music?

 SOAP&SKIN: I must say that I hadn’t written a song for years.
 Now I have the cover album done.
-Before this, I worked on the movie called The Devil's Path and I played the main role and I composed the score.
+Before this, I worked on the movie called The Devil's Bath and I played the main role and I composed the score.
 It was without words.
-The theme of the movie was different from working on my music as Soap&Skin as a as a solo artist.
+The theme of the movie was different from working on my music as Soap&Skin as a solo artist.
 I've been making music for almost 20 years and I got used to having periods of not being able to write new music.
 It always feels like I need to charge my batteries.
 When I start making music again, it feels like I never did it before.
 I always feel like how does this even work?
 I don't have a certain strategy or a pattern I use to create something.
 I always collect words and stories.
 I always have this little folder on my desk when I read something or collect sentences or words.

 LUNA: You are about to release your first cover album TORSO next month where you reimagine classic songs and interpret them through your unique lens.
 You’ve mentioned that covers can act as a disguise or hiding place for you as an artist.
 How does this idea manifest in TORSO, and how do you balance your personal voice with the songs you reinterpret?